 Few attorneys can engage an audience of 12 with the energy and compassion of Paul Stritmatter.
 He enjoys presenting to juries and winning justice for his plaintiff clients against major auto makers, state and local governments, product manufacturers, contractors and parties in auto collisions.
-Most recently, Washington Super Lawyers ran a cover article that details Paul’s career.
+Most recently, Washington Super Lawyers and Willamette Lawyer each ran cover articles that detail Paul’s career.

 With his love of teaching and sharing with other attorneys, Paul has come out with publications that include, Cross Examination and Subrogation.
 The latter has a companion website/blog, FightSubro.com.